 Finally, directors of companies threatened with a statutory demand or winding-up petition should consider the risk of personal liability, even where a company cannot for the time being be wound-up.
-This is discussed in detail in the Company Law section of this e-book below.
+This is discussed in detail in Section Four: Company, below.